BrunoGeorgevich/CustomObjectDetectionApi/README.md

 ```
 python xml_to_csv.py [-f] 'folder1,folder2,...,folderN' -im images
 ```
-Then, edit the **labelmap.pbtxt**, located in the training folder, with the classes of interest.
+Then, edit the **label_map.txt**, located in the training folder, with the classes of interest.
 ```
 item {
   id: 1